Milano Centrale railway station: Cross-border

-After the opening of Gotthard Base Tunnel in December 2016, train services between Milan and Switzerland increased in frequency.
-All SBB-CFF-FSS Eurocity now save 35 minutes of total journey time between Bellinzona and Arth-Goldau.
+After the opening of the Gotthard Base Tunnel in December 2016, train services between Milan and Switzerland increased in frequency.
+All SBB-CFF-FSS EuroCity trains (operated by Trenitalia within Italy) now save approximately 35 minutes in total journey time between Bellinzona and Arth-Goldau.

-From December 2017, a new cross-border service Milan-Frankfurt (Trenitalia-DB-SBB Eurocity) via Zürich will be operational.
+Since December 2017, a new cross-border service, the Milan–Frankfurt EuroCity (operated jointly by Trenitalia, Deutsche Bahn and SBB-CFF-FSS) via Zürich has been operational.

-From December 18, 2021, a new service Paris-Milan with Frecciarossa is opened.
+On 18 December 2021, a new Paris–Milan high-speed service was introduced, operated by Frecciarossa.

+Current major international train connections include: